Buying Guide To The Top 7 Best Nata Japanese Axes Updated Every Year

 This nata is no exception.
 Its quality can be felt from the very first touch.
 Hounen Kihan uses beautiful Japanese oak wood for the handle, and Japan’s highest grade of carbon steel, yasugi aogami, for the blade.

-While this nata is similar to the Silky nata mentioned above - it’s a koshi nata, double-bevel, 210mm, with a sheath - there is a big difference between them.
+While this nata is similar to the Kanenori nata mentioned above - it’s a koshi nata, double-bevel, 210mm, with a sheath - there is a big difference between them.
 The difference is in the details, and in the quality of materials.
 Its design is more traditional.
 It’s hand-crafted, it’s carbon steel, and it’s oak.

 Yasugi aogami carbon steel certainly makes a difference.
 You can’t get a blade much sharper than this one.
 It cuts fast and sharp.
 It also stays sharp, as the steel is hard enough that it retains its edge long term.